MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 Monaco-Kusto improves you an editing experience with completion, colorization, refactoring, renaming, and go-to-definition.
 It lets you  build a solution for authentication, query execution, result display, and schema exploration.
 Monaco-Kusto also gives you full flexibility to fashion the user experience that fits your needs.

-Embedding the Azure Data Explorer Web UI offers you extensive functionality with little effort, but gives limited flexibility in user experience.
+Embedding the Azure Data Explorer Web UI offers you extensive functionality with little effort.
+However, embedding also results in limited flexibility in the user experience.
 There's a fixed set of query parameters that give you limited control over the system's look and behavior.

 ## How to embed the Web UI in an iframe